1. What accreditation standards are followed in India?

 3. What are the acceptable modes of payment?

-All major modes of payments are accepted in India – Cash/ International Master or Visa Credit Card, Travellers cheque etc.
+All major modes of payments are accepted in India like Cash Payment/ International Master or Visa Credit/Debit Cards, Wire Transfer ,Travellers cheques etc.

 4. What are the procedures involved in the process of discharge?

 You will be guided by the Hospital official in the process.
 Financial aspects would have to be attended to by you before the discharge summary is handed over to you.
 Besides, you will be given instructions on medication and advised on scheduling of follow ups, if any required.

 5. How will my offshore check-up with my Doctor in India post treatment be scheduled?